rubys/bootstrap/bylaws.md

 and (ii) the Individual Director may be an employee of a Gold or Silver Member or one of its Related Companies, notwithstanding the fact that such Member may already be represented on the Board by an employee elected to the Board of Directors.
-Notwithstanding anything to the contrary contained herein, a Related Company of a Member may join the Foundation as a Gold Member or Silver Member and be entitled to vote separately in elections of Gold Directors and Silver Directors in accordance with Sections 4.3(b) and 4.3(c) below, provided that such Related Company shall not be entitled to nominate a representative to run for election by its class of
+Notwithstanding anything to the contrary contained herein, a Related Company of a Member may join the $FOUNDATION as a Gold Member or Silver Member and be entitled to vote separately in elections of Gold Directors and Silver Directors in accordance with Sections 4.3(b) and 4.3(c) below, provided that such Related Company shall not be entitled to nominate a representative to run for election by its class of